 The President reports to the Board of Governors, and as the University's chief representative, models the values of the institution locally, provincially, nationally and internationally.
 The President promotes the initiatives set out in the University Strategic Business Plan and is the lead spokesperson with the various levels of government, and industry, and leads in promoting the University's fundraising initiatives.
-The President promotes the University's vision contained in Dare to Discover and ensures the work of the governing bodies (General Faculties Council, the Senate and the Board of Governors) is focused on the achievement of the vision.
+The President promotes the University's vision as expressed in For the Public Good and ensures the work of the governing bodies (General Faculties Council, the Senate and the Board of Governors) is focused on the achievement of the vision.
 This portfolio oversees the senior executive team to ensure the long-term sustainability of the University.